Powering Sustainable Development with Access to Information

 About the IPDCtalks

-The main goal of the IPDCtalks is to address core issues around Access to Information to sustainable development and good governance.
+The main goal of the IPDCtalks is to address core issues around Access to Information which are crucial for sustainable development and good governance.
 More specifically, speakers will highlight the importance of Access to Information to the implementation of the United Nations' Sustainable Development Goals.
 In general, the organization of the IPDCtalks has set three core objectives:

 Who are the speakers?